 We recommend that you familiarize yourself with our previous content and our community before submitting a query.
 Archived articles are sorted into topic areas on our website, which you can find listed on the Topics A-Z page.
-Read the article “PTO vs. PTA: What’s the Difference?” for an overview of the differences between these two types of organizations, and look through our active message boards to get a sense of the issues that are important to parent groups.
+Read “PTO vs. PTA: What’s the Difference?” for an overview of the differences between these two types of organizations.

-Features run roughly 1,200 to 2,200 words, and the average assignment is 1,500 words.
-Department pieces run 600 to 1,200 words.
+While we don’t make assignments to freelancers often, when we do those assignments run roughly 600 to 1,500 words.
 Payment depends on the difficulty of the topic and the experience of the writer.
-We pay by the assignment, not by the word; our pay scale ranges from $200 to $700 for features and $150 to $400 for departments.
+We pay by the assignment, not by the word; our pay scale ranges from $125 to $500.
 We occasionally pay more for high-impact stories and highly experienced writers.
 We buy all rights, and we pay on acceptance (within 30 days of invoice).

 We may ask writers to help us acquire appropriate art for articles, and we appreciate queries that offer art suggestions.
 We will review, but we do not encourage, unsolicited manuscripts.